csu-cs/csci-235/docs/notes/08-arrays-intro.md

 1.  *Scalar (simple) types*: Store a single logical value
     +   `int`, `double`, `char`, `bool`, `enum`, etc.
 2.  *Homogeneous collections*: Multiple values of the same type
-    +  arrays (which are learning about here)
+    +   arrays (which we are learning about here)
-3.  *Heterogeneous collections (structured types*): Group related values of different types
+3.  *Heterogeneous collections (structured types)*: Group related values of different types
     +  [struct](09-structs-intro) (more on this category later in the semester)